FIVE MOST SURPRISING FINDS

 The Education Lie

 The cruelest part of the lottery is not the extraction itself but the justification.
-Forty-four states earmark some or all of their lottery revenue for education.
-This sounds noble.
-In practice, it is a con.
+Forty-four states earmark some or all of their lottery revenue for education, which sounds noble and is, in practice, a con.

-Study after study has shown that lottery revenues do not increase total education spending.
-They merely replace general fund money that would have been spent anyway.
-When lottery money comes in the front door, an equal amount of general fund money goes out the back.
-The net effect on education spending is, in most states, about zero.
+Study after study shows that lottery revenues do not increase total education spending; they replace general fund money that would have been spent anyway.
+Lottery dollars come in the front door, an equal sum of general fund money slips out the back, and the net effect on education spending in most states is about zero.

 But the effect is worse than zero for the communities funding the lottery.
 The poorest neighborhoods generate the most lottery revenue.
 Those same neighborhoods contain the most underfunded schools.
 If lottery revenue actually flowed back to the communities that generated it, the poorest schools in America would be the best funded.
 Instead, lottery revenue enters a general education pool and is distributed by formulas that favor suburban districts with higher property taxes and more political influence.